 The Library Memory Project is a partnership between public libraries and the Alzheimer’s Association of Southeastern Wisconsin.
 We also partner with the Milwaukee County Federated Library System and the Waukesha County Aging and Disability Resource Center.
 The mission of the library memory project is to provide programs to those living with memory loss, Alzheimer’s disease, and other forms of dementia.
 A main component of the memory project is a monthly social gathering for those with early stage dementia or mild cognitive impairment and a care partner, called a Memory Café.
 The four public libraries involved in the Lake Country Libraries Memory Project include: Delafield, Hartland, Pewaukee, and Town Hall/North Lake.
-New in 2016 is a projected named Four Points Library Memory Project and includes the following public libraries: Muskego, New Berlin, Franklin and Hales Corners.
+In 2016, a grouping of libraries launched the Four Points Library Memory Project that includes the following public libraries: Muskego, New Berlin, Franklin and Hales Corners.

 Registration is required for first time attendees.
 Please call 800.272.3900 to register.

 Looking for more info?
-Visit LibraryMemoryProject.org or download the 2016 Lake Country or Four Points Library memory project brochures with dates and locations.
+Visit LibraryMemoryProject.org or download the 2017 Memory Cafe Brochure with dates and locations.
 Project questions can be directed to Angela Meyers, Coordinator of Youth and Special Needs Services, at email@example.com or (262) 896-8245.